orchardstreet/Fee_Adder/README.md

 ./build-windows.sh
 ```

-Open Windows file manager and go to the C drive (C:\), this is where your program now resides
+The program folder is now in the C:\ drive at C:\Payment_Manager.

-Click on "Fee_Addr" in the C drive
+You can launch the program by clicking on the shortcut in that folder on the desktop.
+It's recommended to click on these

-Click on "launch-program"
+shortcuts rather than the main .exe.

 ### Debian-based systems
 Type the following into the command line: